 Dedicated IP Address or Host Headers?

 Hosting multiple sites using host names requires you to have either Host Headers configured or a dedicated IP Address.
 Regardless of whether or not you are using a dedicated IP address or host headers, all host names that you wish to use with mojoPortal must be set in your DNS server to point to the IP address of the server running your mojoPortal installation.
 Most web hosts use Host Headers and provide a control panel of some sort to allow you to set them up.
 If you are running your own server and need help setting it up for either dedicated IP Addresses or Host Headers, please post in our forums or check out the IIS.net website.
-Information on hosting multiple sites with Apache Virtual Hosts and mod_mono is available in a tutorial here.

 When using a dedicated IP address, your IIS site should be configured to handle all requests for that IP Address.